Clay-foundation/model/docs/getting-started/basic_use.md

 ## Running Jupyter Lab

-If you installed the development environment:
+If you installed with `uv pip install -e ".[dev]"`:

-    mamba activate claymodel
-    python -m ipykernel install --user --name claymodel  # to install virtual env properly jupyter kernelspec list --json                       # see if kernel is installed jupyter lab &
+    uv run jupyter lab

 ## Training and Development